joe-freddie-numenticaUI/test/readme.md

 # FAQ AI Bot - Strapi Plugin

 An AI-powered FAQ chatbot plugin for Strapi.
 Drop it into any Strapi project and get an intelligent FAQ assistant in your admin panel.
+- ⚠️ Note : To test the chatbot API, you can use the [nui-strapi-chatbot-react](https://www.npmjs.com/package/nui-strapi-chatbot-react) package as a simple frontend UI.

 ---